-Renewable Energy and Economy- Wide Decarbonization
+Renewable Energy And Economy- Wide Decarbonization

-By Vanessa Tutos, Director, Government Affairs, EDP Renewables North America
+Vanessa Tutos, Director, Government Affairs, EDP Renewables North America

 Thanks in large part to effective policies such as tax credits and renewable portfolio standards, renewables have grown from a small, almost negligible part of our energy mix to an important component of any diversified energy portfolio.
 A stable investment climate has allowed renewables to grow, achieve economies of scale, and establish domestic manufacturing and O&M services: wind turbines and solar panels have increased productivity.
 Better computer analytics and networked sensors have yielded better micrositing and more efficient plant maintenance.
 Efficiencies in the domestic supply chain have reduced transport and currency exchange risk.
 These factors have combined to bring down costs precipitously.
 Renewables are now competitive in most markets even without subsidies.